Executive & Committee 2020

 Chief Technology Officer: Mr Shaun Scott

-Shaun Scott from Wollombi Garden & Seafood provides decades of experience in the ITC industry with expertise including hardware and software development.
-Shaun has an active farm dealing with Australian Aquaponics, Aquaculture, Apiary Honey Bee and Horticulture.
+Shaun Scott from Wollombi Garden & Seafood provides decades of experience in the computer industry.
+Shaun ran an active farm dealing with Australian Aquaponics, Aquaculture, Apiary Honey Bee and Horticulture.

 Event Co-ordinator & Media Representative: Mr Chris Young.

 Chris Young has been involved in Aquaculture projects for 35 years mainly private farm developments.